 In the crazy collision of cultures and personalities that is San Francisco, all kinds of food trends come bubbling up into the national consciousness.
 And there's no better part of town to see that happen than the Mission District.
 In the City by the Bay, Chuck gets a tasty lesson in gi-normous burritos, as well as Latino history and culture, from local expert, Jaime Maldonado, and snacks on decadent pork belly donuts at favorite hang-out, The Sycamore.
 Then, he's off to Foreign Cinema to enjoy pan-seared halibut, butter beans and avant-garde film with Chef Kevin Davidson.
 Finally, Chuck dishes out Chicken Fried Soul sandwiches at Jason Fordley's late-night, pop-up kitchen, Soul Groove.

 In cold remote Alaska, the views are amazing as the food.
-Chuck heads to Fourth Avenue to sample local favorites like traditional Russian dumplings called pelmenis and reindeer sausage (sorry Santa!).
+Chuck heads to Fourth Avenue in Anchorage to sample local favorites like traditional Russian dumplings called pelmenis and reindeer sausage (sorry Santa!).
 After Chuck goes fishing for salmon, Chef Reuben Gerber applies exceptional creativity to the native ingredient, pan-searing the fish with an orange gastrique high above the city in the Crow's Nest restaurant.
 Finally, Chuck enjoys a sweet rhubarb and strawberry popsicle from Kaity Reiley's vintage bike equipped with a cooler side car, called PopCycle.
 Even in summer the goodness of Alaska is best enjoyed frozen!